aosabook/500lines/web-server/chapter.md

 on the other hand,
-appears when the *user* got something wrong, i.e., sent us the URL of a file that doesn't exist.
+appears when the *user* got something wrong, i.e., sent us the URL of a file that doesn't exist. [^handleerror]

+[^handleerror]: We're going to use `handle_error` several times throughout this chapter, including several cases where the status code `404` isn't appropriate.
+As you read on, try to think of how you would extend this program so that the status response code can be supplied easily in each case.

 ## Listing Directories